Why is my car insurance so expensive?

 Why is my car insurance so high?

-There are several reasons why the cost of car insurance is high.
-Some are external factors that you can’t do much about.
+A car insurance premium increase can be a shock for many of us.
+Unfortunately, there are several external factors affecting the cost of car insurance that you can’t do much about.
 These include:

 Rising claim costs